sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2014-12-28-introduction-to-linguistics.md

 categories: [Tech,NLP]
 tags: [linguistics,morphology,phonetics,phonology,semantics,syntax]
 series: nlp_series
+description: The scientific study of a language is called Linguistics.

 ---

 The scientific study of a language is called Linguistics.
 Language is the ability to comprehend both spoken and written words, and to produce meaningful words when a person speaks or writes.